adammharris/diaryx-specification/README.md

 Imagine you open a file or folder without any prior context.
 What would you search for?
 How would you understand the content of the file?

-Perhaps the maximally intuitive introduction is a plain description in your native language, like "This file is a journal entry recorded on Dec 31, 2003 by John Doe."
+Perhaps the most intuitive introduction is a plain description in your native language, like "This file is a journal entry recorded on Dec 31, 2003 by John Doe."
 However, this presupposes several things:
 - the reader is familiar with how this entry relates to other entries
 - the reader knows what format John Doe usually writes his entries in
 - the reader knows John Doe is okay with sharing this entry